blekenbleu/blekenbleu.github.io/microscope/Nikon/CFI4x/index.md

 [FAQ: How can I hook a microscope objective to my camera?](https://www.photomacrography.net/forum/viewtopic.php?f=29&t=12147&p=138270&hilit=be+plan+4x#p138270)
 [CFI BE 4X, remove black hood for more even coverage](https://www.photomacrography.net/forum/viewtopic.php?f=8&t=18182)

+### 10 June 2022 received intact, carefully packed in a box partially crushed by UPS

+Screwed to front of EF-S 55-250mm, presumably getting 1.1x - 5x zoom.
+Field of view is about 12mm at 55mm (with vignetting from 55-200) and 5mm at 250.